 2. Boat Tours on the Princess of Ludington

-For summer 2021, you have the rare opportunity to board the Princess of Ludington in Manistee for Lake Michigan boat tours.
+During the summer months, you have the rare opportunity to board the Princess of Ludington in Manistee for Lake Michigan boat tours.
 The 65-foot, all-aluminum vessel was built in 1973 with twin diesel engines.
 It’s famed for carrying passengers to Mackinac Island and the Apostle Islands on Lake Superior.

 The Princess can accommodate up to 150 passengers, but the current capacity will be limited to 75 passengers.
 It has a galley where you can get snacks and beverages, and there’s a full-service wet bar with craft beer, wine, and cocktails.
 Two restrooms are located on board too.